stuajnht/HAP-for-iOS/README.md

 ### Pull Requests
 If you would like to create a pull request, please make sure that you are on the [develop branch](https://github.com/stuajnht/HAP-for-iOS/tree/develop) before opening one.
 Once you have cloned or forked this repo, open the `HomeAccessPlus.xcworkspace` file in Xcode to begin development.
 This project uses [git-flow](https://github.com/nvie/gitflow) as its branching model.

+The current development environment is with Xcode 7.3 and Swift 2.2.
+Please make sure you are using these versions before  submitting any pull requests

 ### Contributors
 The following users have contributed code or suggestions to this project:
 * [@TestValleySchool](https://github.com/TestValleySchool):